 Getting out of debt can feel like an overwhelming, hopeless task.
 In reality, it is quite possible with some concentrated effort.
-Many people have eliminated substantial debt in just a couple of years once they put their mind to it and made it a priority.
+Many people have eliminated substantial debt in just a couple of years once they put their minds to it and made it a priority.
 Here are four tips on how to get out of debt.

 Start with a budget

 The only way to Get Out of Debt is to know where your money goes and develop a budget.
 There are two sides to budgeting… the first side is accurately tracking what you are currently spending.
 That means knowing where every penny is going.
-This tracking process helps you to realize how much you actually spend on necessities such as food, housing and transportation and how much goes toward frills like entertainment, Star Bucks and fast food.
+This tracking process helps you to realize how much you actually spend on necessities such as food, housing, and transportation and how much goes toward frills like entertainment, Star Bucks and fast food.
 Once you know where you are spending money, it is easier to know where you can cut back.
 People are often amazed when they look at their actual expenses to realize how much money is spent frivolously.

 The other side is developing a plan that matches your income with estimates of future expenditures so that spending will not exceed income.
 This plan is the actual “budget”.
 Budgeting takes extra time and effort, but without it you are just flying blind.
 It is easy to spend when you don’t set limits for yourself.
 But only the richest of people can live with no limits at all without getting themselves into debt.
 Some people with good incomes are able to just keep general guidelines in mind and stay within a general budget.
 But if you are trying to get out of debt you need a better more specific plan.